mzlatic99/foodie-recipe_app/README.md

 # Installing

+## 1. Try on Android device
 If you wish to try this application on a real Android smartphone:
- 1. In code find folder called "flutter-apk" and choose "app-release.apk"
+ 1. Go to:
+<a href="https://github.com/mzlatic99/foodie-recipe_app/tree/master/flutter-apk">Flutter apk</a>
- 2. Tap on View raw
+ 3. Tap on View raw
- 3. Download and install
+ 4. Download and install
- 4. Open and enjoy
+ 5. Open and enjoy

+## 2. Try in code editor
 If you wish to use try and see the code:
  1. Clone the project
  2. Setup Firebase